RikiRk/cifar10CnnMiniPreoject/README.md

 # cifar10CnnMiniPreoject
-I have used the preprocessed dataset from sklearn make practice model of convolution nural network , before that I have made the 8 classes base on image and data augmentation.
+I have used the preprocessed dataset from sklearn make practice model of convolution neural network , before that I have made the 8 classes base on image and data augmentation.
 Thank you ! 😇